news

 This was the first case of the power of the Internet.
 After developing the first discography in 1994, I received my first mail about Sweat In Bullet a couple of years later.
 A plain 7” did exist.
 Then another mail arrived complete with a scan.
 Followed by another.
 Followed by a copy of the extremely rare 7” itself.

-So, the discography was rewritten, and collectors started to scour the 7” racks again.
-To this date, the plain 7” copy of Sweat In Bullet remains the rarest commercially released Simple Minds single.
+So, the discography was rewritten, and collectors started to scour the 7" racks again.
+To this date, the plain 7" copy of Sweat In Bullet remains stupidly rare and fetches three figure sums when it does surface.

 what's a test-pressing?